More than 30 surgeries to correct his chest, rib and spinal abnormalities have not been able to diminish the courage of Alex Ito.

 The vertebral defects were the most dangerous.
 Alex’s vertebrae did not develop normally during gestation, resulting in malformed ribs and extreme curvature of his spine.
 At 12 months old, the spine curved to almost 90 degrees.
 If untreated, it would endanger his growing internal organs and put his heart and lungs at grave risk.

 To stop the advance of the scoliosis, the standard treatment at the time was fusing the spine, but that would have also cut down Alex’s growth while not addressing his ribs.
-At age 2, Alex underwent what a groundbreaking new treatment: the vertical expandable prosthetic titanium rib (VEPTR) procedure, under the hand of Children’s Hospital Los Angeles orthopaedic surgeon David Skaggs, MD.
+At age 2, Alex underwent what a groundbreaking new treatment: the vertical expandable prosthetic titanium rib (VEPTR) procedure, under the hand of Children’s Hospital Los Angeles orthopedic surgeon David Skaggs, MD.
 Skaggs, now head of CHLA’s Children’s Orthopaedic Center, had been specially trained in the procedure, which implants titanium rods into a child’s chest cavity, hooking directly onto the rib cage or pelvis.
 The rods separate the ribs while also straightening the spine, allowing the chest to expand as the child grows and creating space for the lungs to function.

 “With any other treatment,” Skaggs says, “Alex would eventually have been a man with the chest size and lung capacity of a 2-year-old.”